AnEmortalKid/avocapture/docs/extensions.md

 ## Developer Tips

 * The `builtins` directory has some sample extensions that can be referenced.
 * Avocapture will check the version of the extension from the `package.json`.
+If your changes aren't being picked up:
+  * Run the app with an `AVOCAPTURE_DEBUG` environment variable set to `true` to skip version checking.
-If your changes aren't being picked up, either bump the version or delete the `%APPDATA%/avocapture/extensions` directory for your extension.
+  * either bump the version
+  * delete the `%APPDATA%/avocapture/extensions` directory for your extension.